Trade

 U-S trade representatives say this development could lead to $1 billion in U-S poultry exports to China over the next year.

 Washington, D.C. – Today U.S. Representative Dusty Johnson (R-S.D.) applauded the administration's announcement to expand ethanol blending beginning in 2020.
-The Environmental Protection Agency (EPA) and the U.S.
+The Environmental Protection Agency (EPA) and the U.S. Department of Agriculture (USDA) will partner to improve the Renewable Fuel Standard (RFS) and implement it as intended.

 Lisa Kaczke